 He was joined on the panel by Sarah McKenna, chair of MSB Leaders and strong supporter of NEDonBoard.
 She argued that there isn’t enough business intelligence driving board decisions.
 Her advice to aspiring female NEDs in the room was to apply for the roles and for fellow NEDs to support them on their journey.

 She caveated that with her advice on how to be effective.
-“Surround yourself with opportunity to learn, through reading books like Black Box Thinking by the journalist Matthew Syed and effective NED organisations like NEDonBoard where there are lots of accessible resources,” she explained.
+“Surround yourself with opportunity to learn, through reading books and effective NED organisations like NEDonBoard where there are lots of accessible resources,” she explained.

 The commitment to self-learning to develop NED skills and the need for data was echoed by Mike Perls CEO and strategist at MC2.
 He felt strongly that data provided to boards had to show proper insight but that the best NEDS immersed themselves in the companies or organisations they were working within.